uptonking/note4yaoo/lib-olap-duckdb-community.md

   - We could totally increase that to 2 or more to reduce the number of roundtrips.
 - Closing this for now with the readahead acceleration and the caching bug fix for Benjamin.
 We can track the user-configurable readahead acceleration in a dedicated issue.

 - ## upon my current experiments with DuckDB WASM, it looks like querying partitioned Parquet files in S3 is done in sequential steps.
 Couldn't this be parallelized?
 - https://twitter.com/TobiM/status/1601981788758609920
 - Here are some details about what is going on behind the scenes!
   - 👉🏻 Essentially we are in C++/WASM land and using synchronous IO.
   - In the long run, DuckDB core plans to move to async IO, but that is not a small change!
-- Sorry for this beginner question, is this only the case for DuckDB WASM, or DuckDB itself as well?I‘m just trying to explore possibilities for the fastest possible query results for users, I could also execute the queries in Lambda function instead.
+- Sorry for this beginner question, is this only the case for DuckDB WASM, or DuckDB itself as well?
+I‘m just trying to explore possibilities for the fastest possible query results for users, I could also execute the queries in Lambda function instead.
   - DuckDB core is multi threaded (but synchronous per thread) I believe, so you should see parallelism in the other clients!
 (Node, Python, etc)

 - ## DuckDB can query parquet data that's hosted on GitHub without needing to fully download the files!
 Presumably using HTTP range headers?